 STUDY PERMITS (required for more than 6 months of study)

 If you plan to study in Canada for more than six months, or your program is over 6 months in length, you need a study permit.
 The Immigration, Refugees and Citizenship Canada (IRCC) website has more information on study permits.

 The application guide for study permits can be found here.

-It is recommended that you apply for the co-op work permit at the same time you apply for your Study Permit.
-You need a co-op work permit if you have a paid or unpaid work term, work placement or co-op work term as a mandatory part of your program.
+It is recommended that you apply for the co-op work permit /work placement permit at the same time you apply for your Study Permit.
+You need a co-op work permit if you have a paid or unpaid work term, work placement, clinical placement, internship or co-op work term as a mandatory part of your program.
 Depending on your program and the timing for your work term placement, you can also apply for the permit after you’ve started your program.
 MOST international students at NSCC require a co-op work permit.

 If your study permit will expire before you are due to complete your studies, you can apply to extend your study permit from within Canada.
 The application is online and the cost is $150.

 The application guide for study permit renewal can be found here.

 While you study at NSCC, it may be possible for you to bring your family members with you.
 Please review our guide for helpful information.

 WORKING PART TIME WHILE STUDYING

 If you are a full-time student with a valid study permit, you are eligible to work on-campus (unlimited hours), and off-campus (up to 20 hours/week and full time during academic breaks).
 Your study permit must state this condition at the bottom of the document.